dhh1128/tdd-homework/README.md

 2. Still without opening `library.py` at all, write a test that checks whether your code correctly extracts "2015-07-25" as a date from a sentence of text.
-You might copy and paste from `test_ingegers()`...
+You might copy and paste from `test_integers()`...
-   Assume that `library.dates` is the second argument to `assert_extract`, as `library.integers` is the second argument to that function in one of the other unit tests.
+   Assume that 'I was born on 2015-07-25.' is the first argument to `assert_extract` (the string to scan), and `library.dates` is the second argument (just as `library.integers` is the second argument to that function in one of the other unit tests).

 3. Run your test.